OCTOBER IN BIKENRIDGE

-THANK YOU for another great season of Bikenridge.
-If you have any suggestions or ideas for the 2018 season, we are interested and want to hear from you!
+THANK YOU for another great season!
+I’m signing off until April 2019, but feel free to email me if you have any questions or suggestions for the 2019 Season.
+I want to hear from you!

 Feel free to share this useletter with your friends.